victorgarciaesgi/nuxt-typed-router/test/README.md

 - unit/types/*.ts

+Cannot use pnpm workspaces because of a Nuxt bug with workspaces

 `simple` fixture repo is for a vanilla config project.

 `complex` fixture is for a heavily modified config project (like plugin, srcDir modified etc..)